The Smile Studios Dental Group Practice Policies

 - Compliance with the GDC requirements for the Continuing Professional Development of our team members

-- Ensure that all of our treatments are evidence based and follow NICE intervention procedures guidance
+- Ensure that all of our treatments are evidence-based and follow NICE intervention procedures and guidance

-- Have a policy of minimum intervention, this means we do the least treatment possible to achieve the best results for our patients
+- Having a policy of minimum intervention, means we do the least treatment possible to achieve the best results for our patients

 - Do not refuse treatment on the grounds of race, gender, age, disability, sexual orientation or religious beliefs